-This glossary includes technical terms that are specific to KubeSphere, as well as more general terms that provide useful context.
+This glossary includes general terms and technical terms that are specific to KubeSphere.

 A logical unit to organize a tenant’s workload projects (i.e. Kubernetes namespaces) and DevOps projects.
 It also features access control of different resources and allows team members to share information.

-The special place to organize system projects from KubeSphere, Kubernetes and optional components such as OpenPitrix, Istio, monitorng etc.
+A special place to organize system projects of KubeSphere, Kubernetes and optional components such as App Store, service mesh and DevOps.

-The users that are invited into the workspace who have certain priviledge to work in the workspace.
+The users that are invited to a workspace who have certain permissions to work in the workspace.

-A project whose workload is deployed into multiple clusters.
+A project whose workloads are deployed across multiple clusters.

-The users that are invited into the project who have certain priviledge to access the project.
+The users that are invited to a project who have certain permissions to work in the project.

-Platform admin can set the cluster visibility, meaning who can access the cluster.
+Cluster administrators can set cluster visibility so that a cluster is available to certain workspaces.
 A public cluster means all platform users can access the cluster, in which they are able to create and schedule resources.

 The package to deploy KubeSphere on existing Kubernetes clusters.